gpvillegas/deut_offline_replay/README.md

 # is for adding a commit message (obligatory)
 $ git commit -m "message stating a summary of your commits. "

-# save the changes to your remote forked copy of the cafe_online_replay repo
+# save the changes to your remote forked copy of the deut_online_replay repo
 $ git push origin work_branch

-# make a pull request to incorporate the changes into the official cafe_online_replay
+# make a pull request to incorporate the changes into the official deut_online_replay

-   a) Go to:  https://github.com/your_github_username/cafe_online_replay and select the work_branch
+   a) Go to:  https://github.com/your_github_username/deut_online_replay and select the work_branch

    b) Click on 'Contribute' and select 'Open pull request'.
 Alternatively, click on 'Compare & pull request'